Capital Conference Presenter Bios

 Kelsey Bates has been involved in UIL for over 10 years with competitors in A+ contests and high school contests.
 She's won state championships for individuals, teams, and a few overall state champions.
 In the past, she has written Virtual Challenge Meet tests for both the A+ Social Studies and A+ Maps, Graphs, and Charts.
 She will also be writing the A+ Social Studies tests this year.

 Linda Berrey- Before becoming UIL's Spelling and Vocabulary Contest Director, Linda Berrey coached this event for 20 years at Waxahachie High School.
 Besides these duties, Linda was also Co-Academic Coordinator.
-She is beginning her twelfth year as Contest Director.
+She is beginning her thirteenth year as Contest Director.
 If you hadn't noticed before, Linda loves words!

 Dr. David Bixler, UIL state contest director for Science (Physics), is a professor of Physics and dean of the College of Graduate Studies and Research at Angelo State University.
 Dr. Bixler holds a B.S. in Physics and Mathematics from Tarleton State University, and an M.A. and Ph.D. in Physics from Rice University.